-Setting up the Android SDK for Water
+Setting up the Android SDK on Linux

-The simplest way to set up the prerequisites is to download "Android Studio for Windows", run it, and follow the "Setup Wizard" it will present to guide you through installing the Android SDK.
+The simplest way to set up the prerequisites is to download "Android Studio for Linux", run it, and follow the "Setup Wizard" it will present to guide you through installing the Android SDK.
 After that, the Android SDK will be available in

 Installing Required SDK Packages

 After the Android SDK is installed, you will want to launch the "SDK Manager" tool and install some additional packages.
 You can run the SDK Manager via the "Tools|Java|Launch Android SDK Manager" menu item in Fire.

 You will want to select and install at least the following packages, if they are not already installed.